-Most changes to ecosystems have been made to meet a dramatic growth in the demand for food, water, timber, fiber, and fuel.
-[2] Some ecosystem changes have been the inadvertent result of activities unrelated to the use of ecosystem services, such as the construction of roads, ports, and cities and the discharge of pollutants.
-But most ecosystem changes were the direct or indirect result of changes made to meet growing demands for ecosystem services, and in particular growing demands for food, water, timber, fiber, and fuel (fuelwood and hydropower).
-Between 1960 and 2000, the demand for ecosystem services grew significantly as world population doubled to 6 billion people and the global economy increased more than sixfold.
-To meet this demand, food production increased by roughly two-and-a-half times, water use doubled, wood harvests for pulp and paper production tripled, installed hydropower capacity doubled, and timber production increased by more than half.
+1 Most changes to ecosystems have been made to meet a dramatic growth in the demand

-The growing demand for these ecosystem services was met both by consuming an increasing fraction of the available supply (for example, diverting more water for irrigation or capturing more fish from the sea) and by raising the production of some services, such as crops and livestock.
-The latter has been accomplished through the use of new technologies (such as new crop varieties, fertilization, and irrigation) as well as through increasing the area managed for the services in the case of crop and livestock production and aquaculture.
+- 2 for food, water, timber, fiber, and fuel.
+[2] Some ecosystem changes have been the - 3 inadvertent result of activities unrelated to the use of ecosystem services, such as the - 4 construction of roads, ports, and cities and the discharge of pollutants.
+But most ecosystem - 5 changes were the direct or indirect result of changes made to meet growing demands for - 6 ecosystem services, and in particular growing demands for food, water, timber, fiber, and fuel 7 (fuelwood and hydropower).
+Between 1960 and 2000, the demand for ecosystem services - 8 grew significantly as world population doubled to 6 billion people and the global economy - 9 increased more than sixfold.
+To meet this demand, food production increased by roughly - 10 two-and-a-half times, water use doubled, wood harvests for pulp and paper production - 11 tripled, installed hydropower capacity doubled, and timber production increased by more than - 12 half - The growing demand for these ecosystem services was met both by consuming an increasing 13 - 14 fraction of the available supply (for example, diverting more water for irrigation or capturing - 15 more fish from the sea) and by raising the production of some services, such as crops and - livestock.
+The latter has been accomplished through the use of new technologies (such as 16 - 17 new crop varieties, fertilization, and irrigation) as well as through increasing the area - 18 managed for the services in the case of crop and livestock production and aquaculture.

-Finding #2: The changes that have been made to ecosystems have contributed to substantial net gains in human well-being and economic development, but these gains have been achieved at growing costs in the form of the degradation of many ecosystem services, increased risks of nonlinear changes, and the exacerbation of poverty for some groups of people.
-These problems, unless addressed, will substantially diminish the benefits that future generations obtain from ecosystems.
+19 Finding #2: The changes that have been made to ecosystems have contributed to have been achieved at growing costs in the form of the degradation of many ecosystem 21